icukovic/gingerbill.org-source/content/article/2024-06-17-go-iterators.md

 Maybe the concerns of mine (and others) are overblown and most people will never actually implement them and just use them, and that them being this complicated to implement.

+Second to last controversial take: Maybe Go needed to "gate-keep" even more and just tell the "functional-bros" to go away and stop asking for such features which make Go a much more complicated and complex language.

 Last controversial take: if it was me, I would just not have allowed custom iterators into Go whatsoever, but I am not on the Go team (nor do I want to be).